imalhasaranga/SQl-Similar-Querying-for-MongoDB/README.md

 ## SQl Similar Querying for MongoDB

-This is a very Small attempt to implement easy way of writing MongoDb queries which are bit similar to SQl, in this way I feel developers will lot more be comfortable to write Queries quickly
+This is a very Small attempt to implement easy way of writing MongoDb queries, in this way I feel developers will be lot more comfortable to write Queries since they have to structure queries similar to Sql

 =